abhishek-kumar/BPMLL/README.md

-This is a wrapper for the BPMLL algorithm [1].
+This is a wrapper script for the BPMLL algorithm [1, 2].
 It runs this model on 4 benchmark multilabel datasets and outputs evaluation metrics.

 Requirements: